Meshless projection model-order reduction via reference spaces for smoothed-particle hydrodynamics: Projection-based reduced order modeling

 The composition operator is defined by an interpolation of the FOM state vector, $\bm{\omega}$, onto the reference space via the SPH discrete approximation in Eq.~\ref{eqn:smoothing_function_interpolation} \cite{magargal2022lagrangian}.
-For instance, let, $\mathcal{G}(\bm{x}_{i,\mathcal{G}},\bm{\omega}_i):=\{\rho_{i,\mathcal{G}}, \bm{u}_{i,\mathcal{G}}^T \}$, where
+For instance, let, $\mathcal{G}(\bm{x}_{i,\mathcal{G}},\bm{\omega}_i):=\{\rho_{i,\mathcal{G}}, \bm{u}_{i,\mathcal{G}}^T \}^T$, where

 where the Shepard filter is employed to normalize particles with incomplete support, which normally exist near boundaries.
-Here, $i\in\mathcal{N}_{\mathcal{G}}$ and $j\in\mathcal{N}$.
+Here, $\square{}_{i,\mathcal{G}}$ refers to the quantity (e.g., $\rho$, $\bm{u}$, or $\bm{x}$) at particle $i$ in the reference space, and $i\in\mathcal{N}_{\mathcal{G}}$ and $j\in\mathcal{N}$.
 Notice that Eq.~\ref{eqn:reference_operator} employs a fixed $n$-dimensional weight, $\Delta x^n$, equal to the subdomain diameter of the SPH discretization chosen for the reference domain.
 An illustration of the reference space mapping is shown in Fig.~\ref{fig:LEMmapping}.
 A trial basis can now be defined by factoring the reference space snapshot matrix via the singular value decomposition,